Adelaide University

 - Course Type: Master's

-Bring ideas and infrastructure to life, creating essential buildings and shaping the built environment to benefit communities and stimulate economic growth.
+Advance your knowledge in bringing ideas and infrastructure to life by designing and developing essential buildings that shape the built environment, support communities and drive economic growth.

 Course overview